Elvis Chavez

 Tamera Kohler

 Today we're talking with Tamera Kohler, Chief Executive Officer of the Regional Task Force on Homelessness (RTFH).
 With 19 years of experience in addressing poverty and homelessness, Tamera provides invaluable insights into the complex landscape of homelessness in our region.
 We discuss her leadership at the RTFH since 2018, her role as a trusted expert in San Diego County, and, importantly, delve into the upcoming Point-in-Time Count.
 This crucial count provides a snapshot of homelessness in our community and informs critical resource allocation and policy decisions.
-Click the link in the bio to watch or listen to this important conversation.

 Links: